Kitware/CMake/Help/manual/cmake-file-api.7.rst

 ``dependencies``
   Optional member that is present when the target depends on other targets.
-  It is not present if the target is not part of the build system (i.e. it is not an imported target or an interface library with no generated sources).
+  It is only present if the target is part of the build system.
+  Imported targets are not part of the build system.
+Interface libraries are only part of the build system if they have sources or file sets.

-  The value is a JSON array of entries corresponding to the dependencies.
+  The value is a JSON array of entries corresponding to the build dependencies.
+  The array includes not just direct dependencies, but also transitive dependencies.
+All listed targets will build before this one.

+  The list of dependencies reflects the *build graph* dependencies, not necessarily the link dependencies.
+If there are cycles in the link dependencies of static libraries, not all link dependencies will be reflected in this list of build graph dependencies.

   Each entry is a JSON object with members:

   ``id``